 Societies and Organizations

-Council 5903 “Prince of Peace” has its home at the John F. Carroll Columbian Club (JFCCC) and locally supports the activities of the Parish Communities of St. Thomas More Church in Manalapan and Our Lady of Mercy Church in Englishtown.
-Prince of Peace Council just celebrated its 50th Anniversary last year.
+Council 5903 “Prince of Peace” has its home at the John F. Carroll Columbian Club (JFCCC) and locally supports the activities of the Parish of St. Thomas More Church.
 The Council engages in fundraising activities which allows it to donate close to $15,000 annually back to local charities.
-Examples of this giving program includes: The Samaritan Center, Coats for Kids; ARC of Monmouth; Christmas Giving for Less Fortunate Children; Manalapan Exceptional Children and Young Adult Committee; Holy Cross Center for Learning; and supports seminarians as well as various prolife activities.
+Examples of this giving program includes: The Samaritan Center, Coats for Kids; ARC of Monmouth; Christmas Giving for Disadvantaged Children; Manalapan Exceptional Children and Young Adult Committee; Holy Cross Center for Learning; and supports seminarians as well as various prolife activities.

 The Council also hosts social and fraternal activities promoting family, friendship and fraternalism.
 The KofC is the perfect organization if you are seeking an environment where practicing Catholic men can meet others of similar beliefs and have a vehicle for giving back to Church and Community.